courtney-maynard/data440/hw2/hw2_report.md

 ### Q4 Commentary:
 *Q: What can you say about the relationship between the age of a URI-R and the number of its mementos?*

 *Q: What URI-R had the oldest memento?
-Did that surprise you?
+Did that surprise you?*
+The URI-R with the oldest memento, 10214 days (almost 28 years), is https://www.boston.com/.

 *Q: How many URI-Rs had an age of < 1 week, meaning that their first memento was captured the same week you collected the data?*